ALW93/App-Academy/7.27-7.31/Monday/Notes.md

 **The Event Loop**

 - JS uses an **event loop** model of execution.
-  - Components include the call stack and a message queue.
+  - Components include the call stack and a message queue (data structures).
 - **`Message Queue`** : Keeps track of tasks that cannot be executed at the moment.

 **The Message Queue**